- Hirokazu Kore-Eda

 Mother (Kirin Kiki) pretends to be welcoming, but long visits from her children can be too exhausting.
 She has a cruel streak in her that emerges in one of the film’s most powerful scenes.
 A young man arrives to pay his respects to Junpei’s shrine.
 This is the man their son died saving.
 He’s fat, humble, and awkward.
 What’s worse, he’s done very little with his life; he’ll never become anything important.
 Not like a doctor.
 After he’s gone, the family admits it should’ve been him, but Ryota feels sorry for him and suggests they don’t invite him again.
 Mother says she’ll keep inviting him every year, forever, if only to indirectly remind him of the pain he’s caused.
 It makes her feel better knowing that he feels he should have died.

 The story takes place almost entirely in the Yokoyama home, most of the interactions around lunch and dinner.
 Several scenes occur where conversations are in one room, but in another room, someone sits, waiting to be included or feeling sour about their family members.
 Ryota and his father have these moments most of all, since they bear the most bitterness toward one another.
 And yet, all around there’s potential for healing.
 They’re still family, after all.
 If only they would talk and apologize for their mutual stubbornness.
 If they could forgive then maybe they could live happily ever after.
 But that’s not what this film is about—it’s far too aware of how families really work for that.

-Kore-eda’s style reflects that of the great Japanese director of family dramas, Yasujiro Ozu, whose Toyko Story (1953) was recently named on Sight and Sound magazine’s top films poll, comprised by the world’s leading critics.
+Kore-eda’s style reflects that of the great Japanese director of family dramas, Yasujiro Ozu, whose Toyko Story (1953) was recently named on Sight and Sound magazine’s top films poll, composed by the world’s leading film critics.
 His approach holds the same temperate sensitivity as those affecting masterpieces from Ozu’s extensive filmography, resisting melodrama or blatant exposition.
 Assemble yourself a marathon of titles from these two filmmakers, and you’ll find yourself more tuned into how families operate.